The Institute Team

 Duties:

-Deborah Nixon-Hughes, LCSW-C, is the Project Director for the Central East Prevention Technology Transfer Center (PTTC).
-She is responsible to use proven technology transfer strategies and practices to promote the adoption and implementation of evidence-based prevention and early intervention approaches.
-Debbie will be the spokesperson and liaison to federal, regional, state and local entities; academic institutions; and prevention, treatment, and/or recovery agencies.
-Deborah is responsible to identify prevention needs through engaging and collaborating with primary care providers; individuals experiencing behavioral health challenges and their families; and other community stakeholders/systems.
-As a result, she recommends and coordinates workforce trainings and technical assistance initiatives that can address the needs identifies, and thus reduce the effect of mental and substance use disorders on the health of individuals, their families, and their communities.
+Jeanne Tuono is the Project Director for the Central East Prevention Technology Transfer Center (PTTC).
+She leads efforts to implement evidence-based prevention and early intervention strategies using proven technology transfer practices.
+As the primary spokesperson and liaison, Jeanne collaborates with federal, regional, state, and local agencies, academic institutions, and organizations in prevention, treatment, and recovery.
+She works closely with primary care providers, individuals experiencing behavioral health challenges and their families, and other community stakeholders to identify prevention needs.
+Based on these insights, she recommends and coordinates workforce training and technical assistance initiatives to address identified gaps, ultimately reducing the impact of substance use disorders on individuals, families, and communities.

 -

-Tamara Parris Moreland, Director of Operations Open or Close
+Tamara Moreland, Director of Operations Open or Close

 h tmoreland@danyainstitute.org